oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

    Ensure that all users can read the .zip file.

-8. Unzip the ZDM software
+8. Unzip the ZDM software.

    Switch user to "zdmuser" using below command.